 The syntax for a language-specific query is:

-For example, the following query will find all Canadian documents which have claims in either French or English:
+For example, the following query returns all Canadian documents which have claims in either French or English:

 pnctry:CA AND flags:(has_clm_FR OR has_clm_EN)

-This example will return Japanese documents which contain claims translated into English:
+This example returns Japanese documents which contain claims translated into English:

 pnctry:JP AND flags:(has_clm_EN)